siriusb-nox/PopGen_DARWIN_2024/A_readmapping.md

 paleomix bam_pipeline makefile > blank_makefile.yaml
 ```

-The file should look like this:
+The file should look like this (**please read carefully the comments on the file (marked with "#"), which you can open in any text editor**:

 ```yaml
 # -*- mode: Yaml; -*-